d9pouces/PythonNest/doc/source/installation.rst

 ============

 As every Python package, you may use several ways to install PythonNest.
-Python 3.3+ is required, with the following packages:
+The following packages are required:

-  * setuptools >= 1.0
+  * setuptools >= 3.0
   * djangofloor >= 0.17.0

 Installing or Upgrading